IsoDAR@Yemilab: A Conceptual Design Report for the Deployment of the Isotope Decay-At-Rest Experiment in Korea's New Underground Laboratory, Yemilab: The IsoDAR Caverns

 The primary IsoDAR cavern spaces, shown in Fig.~\ref{IsoYemiLayOut}, consist of 1) the entry ramp; 2) the cyclotron room; 3) the MEBT ramp; and 4) the target room.
 The ramps have $12\%$ slopes, while the floors of the rooms are flat.
 The floor of the cyclotron room is about 6 meters below the level of the primary Yemilab drift, the target room is another 2 meters lower.
 The target room connects to the LSC hall at the vertical mid-point of the LSC detector.

 The construction of the LSC Hall and the IsoDAR caverns are already well-underway, and will be finished this winter.
 This will complete all major construction at the Yemilab site before the first of the experiments are installed at Yemilab, thereby minimizing exposure of these experiments to dust and vibrations.
 The connected drifts that form the Target Room, the MEBT Ramp and the Entrance Ramp are already in place, and are in use for removing rock from the top half of the LSC Hall.
 A semicircular ramp is being constructed to connect to the bottom level of the LSC Hall, and will be used for removing rock from the bottom half of the LSC Hall.
-The cyclotron room, indicated in deeper yellow, will be constructed concurrently with the LSC Hall.
+The cyclotron room, indicated in deeper yellow, is almost complete.
+Figure~\ref{cyclotron-room} shows status of this excavation in mid-December 2021.

 Once construction of the LSC Hall is completed, the semicircular construction ramp will remain open with access restricted.
 A stub of this ramp will be retained in the IsoDAR space and the floor will be leveled making this space useful for power supplies or other items.
 It should be noted, incidentally, that large mining trucks are being used for removing rock from the construction sites, and that these trucks can navigate all the turns and sharp corners in the ramp and tunnel system.
 This is good, because it is these same trucks that will be bringing cyclotron components into the IsoDAR area for assembly.
 As we will see, though, there are still some components that will not fit on the trucks, for which special transport arrangements will be necessary.